Diram-Tabaa/15-112-TP-Rendorium/README.md

  The program has been tested to work in python 3.7.7; other versions of python have not been tested.

+## Features
+### Material Settings
+Rendorium allows users to set different materials to the objects in the scene, including but not limited to: subsurface, glass, metallic and Glossy.
+Users have the option to set custom colors

 ## Installation guide
 ### Downloading/Cloning